passlock-dev/passkeys/README.md

 app.post('/authenticate/passlock', async function(req, res) {
   const token = req.body.token

-  // see 4b (Link the Passlock userId in your backend) const passlockUserId = await verifyPasslockToken(token)
+  // see the function in "Link the passkey (backend)" above const passlockUserId = await verifyPasslockToken(token)

-  // pseudocode - use the Passlock userId to find a user in your db const user = await lookupUser({ passlockUserId })
+  // pseudocode - use the Passlock userId to lookup a user in your db const user = await lookupUser({ passlockUserId })

   // revert to your own session storage e.g. using express-session middleware